kirklong/ThreeBodyBot/README.md

 This was the trickiest one...
 YouTube has a great and easy API to use like Tumblr, but they don't let you publish the videos you upload via their API to the public unless you "verify" your app, which requires a lot of red tape.
 Part of that verification process is showing how your app works and that it will be used by > 100 people...and on these grounds they denied verifying my app, so I had to get a little crafty.
 Ended up using this wonderful [Opplast](https://github.com/offish/opplast) repo and instructions therein to accomplish this, but the way this works is significantly less stable over time than if YouTube would just let me use their API to upload, so if you're reading this and you work at YouTube (or know someone who does) and want to help me verify my app please reach out!
 The script that does the uploading to YouTube is [`opplastUpload.py`](YouTubeBot/opplastUpload.py) and you can find the bot's YouTube channel [here](https://www.youtube.com/channel/UCB6dRXvYWpOqEA3oHUS6xYA).

 For *Mastodon*:
 Like Tumblr, Mastodon has a nice Python API wrapper ([Mastodon.py](https://github.com/halcy/Mastodon.py)) that I use to upload the videos to the [bot's Mastodon account](https://botsin.space/web/@ThreeBodyBot).
 Again you need to register your application to get authentication keys but like Tubmlr it's pretty painless!
 With Mastodon you also have to make sure the server allows bots, which is why I chose to host the bot on [bots.inspace](https://bots.inspace).
+The script that takes care of uploading the videos to Mastodon is [`MastodonUpload.py`](MastodonBot/MastodonUpload.py).

 ## Want to generate your own animations?